Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Types of Plate Element Patterns

 A single plate heat exchanger can accommodate up to 700 plates.
-As the plate stack is compressed, the corner holes in each plate form a continuous pathway or manifold, enabling fluid to move through the plate stack and exit the exchanger.
-The narrow gaps between the plates create a series of channels where hot and cold fluids flow alternately, resulting in minimal resistance to heat transfer.
+As the plate stack is compressed, the corner holes in each plate form a continuous pathway or manifold, enabling process fluids to move through the plate stack and exit the exchanger.
+The narrow plate spacings create a network of channels where hot and cold fluids flow alternately, supporting counterflow heat exchange and maximizing temperature differentials.
+This structure is designed for minimal resistance to heat transfer while accommodating a high surface area to volume ratio.

 Corrugated Pattern